zItsTomFN/wwh-website/README.md

-# wwh-website
+# WorldWideHeck Website
-The official WorldWideHeck Website!
+This is the official Website from WWH!
+You only need a Webserver.